 • Hold your nose if jumping or diving into natural water

-Gastroenteritis is the most common illness associated with swimming in contaminated water.
+Gastroenteritis (upset stomach) is the most common illness associated with swimming in and ingesting contaminated water.
 It occurs in a variety of forms that can have one or more of the following symptoms: nausea, vomiting, stomachache, diarrhea, headache and fever.

 Other minor illnesses that can result from swimming in contaminated water include ear, eye, skin, nose, and throat infections.
 Small children and individuals with weakened immune systems are most at risk of illness.